Target REDcard™ Credit Card review

 Along the same lines, the discounts you’ll receive are valid only at Target.
 Saving 5% on a rare Target trip might not be worth the hassle of maintaining an additional credit product.
 Even if you do shop at Target regularly, you might wish the card offered discounts at other merchants.

-Credit card issuers often have a range of APRs they might offer you depending on your creditworthiness.
-However, the Target REDcard™ Credit Card has just one purchase APR: 24.4% variable.
+Credit card issuers often have a range of APRs that depends on your creditworthiness.
+However, the Target REDcard™ Credit Card has just one purchase APR: 22.9% variable.

 While this rate is standard for a store card, it’s significantly higher than the average credit card APR of around 17%.
-It’s never advisable to carry interest on a rewards card, as it means you’ll effectively erase the rewards you earn.
+Carrying a balance with a rewards card means you’ll effectively erase the rewards you earn when you pay interest.
 In the case of the Target REDcard™ Credit Card, collecting interest could easily mean you essentially don’t save anything with your card’s 5% discount.

 Many customers say they enjoy having the card’s 5% discount.
 Cardholders rightfully point out that the card has a high purchase APR.
 They advise others to pay off their balances in full each month to avoid interest.